Education

 Development of ability to take concepts from several component disciplines of social studies and communicate them effectively to, or direct their acquisition by, students in grades 9-12.
 Curriculum trends, materials, classroom methodologies, and teacher competencies are studied and applied.

-Prerequisites: EDU 220; EDU 240/EDU 241; Admission to the Education program.
-Corequisites: Concurrent registration in EDU 419 is required.
+Prerequisites: EDU 220; EDU 276/EDU 241; Admission to the Education program.
 Offered: Spring.
+Special Notes: Concurrent enrollment in EDU 419 is required for students enrolled in secondary education programs.

 EDU 419 • 5-8 Social Studies Methods and Field Experience 2 Credits